Leucocoprinus heinemannii: Habitat and distribution

 L. heinemannii is not very well known and not often recorded.
 The first specimens studied were found growing individually in a greenhouse in Rome during the Autumn of 1985.
 GBIF has a few dozen recorded observations from all over the world since.
 A 2014 study of mushroom species found in botanical gardens in Poland documented L. heinemannii growing in a group under Dichondra and Euphorbia plants during several months of the year.
 This was the first recording of the species in Poland.

 This species was also documented in Washington state in 2010 where it was found growing gregariously amongst soil in greenhouses.

 Similar species

 Leucocoprinus ianthinus and Leucocoprinus brebissonii have some superficially similar details and are also known to grow in plant pots and greenhouses.
 There are also numerous species in the L. heinemannii species complex including L. tephrolepis, L. parvipileus and L. domingensis as documented from the Dominican Republican and US Virgin Islands in 2020.
 So identification of this species based solely on visual appearance may not be accurate.

 Lepiota atrodisca can appear very similar with a white cap and blackish-grey disc.
+Leucoagaricus melanotrichus is similar as well.